-Award-winning journalist, producer and director Hannah Storm is a pioneer in the field of sports broadcasting for women, a published author, an advocate for children suffering from debilitating vascular birthmarks, and most importantly, a mother of three.
+Award-winning journalist, producer and director Hannah Storm is a pioneer in broadcasting, a published author, an advocate for children suffering from debilitating vascular birthmarks, and, most importantly, a mother of three girls.

-Prior to joining ESPN, Storm served as a host of The Early Show on CBS from 2002-2007.
-There, she covered numerous key national and global events, including the 2004 U.S. presidential election, the war in Iraq, Hurricane Katrina, Super Bowls XLI and XXXVIII, the 2004 Democratic National Convention, the 2004 and 2008 presidential campaigns and the London terror bombings.
-Storm conducted interviews with many newsmakers and pop culture icons, including President Barack Obama, former Secretary of State Hillary Clinton, former president and first lady George W. Bush and Laura Bush, former Secretary of State Condoleezza Rice, Senator John McCain, Elton John, Paul McCartney, Tiger Woods, Jamie Foxx, Justin Timberlake, Halle Berry, and Jennifer Aniston.
-Storm also hosted episodes for the award-winning CBS newsmagazine, 48 Hours, and co-hosted the network’s coverage of the Macy’s Thanksgiving Day Parade.
+Storm served as co-host of The Early Show on CBS, from 2002-2007.
+There, she covered numerous key national and global events, including the 2004 U.S. presidential election, the Iraq war, Hurricane Katrina, Super Bowls XLI and XXXVIII, the 2004 Democratic National Convention, the 2004 and 2008 presidential campaigns, and the London terror bombings.
+Storm also reported for the award-winning CBS news magazine, 48 Hours, and co-hosted the network’s coverage of the Macy’s Thanksgiving Day Parade.

-In 2008, Storm also founded the Hannah Storm Foundation, which advocates for children and parents of children suffering from debilitating vascular birthmarks.
-Storm’s passion for this cause stems from her personal experience with it: she was born with a port wine stain underneath her left eye.
-Since its start in 2008, the Hannah Storm Foundation has provided funding for critical surgeries to children from the United States, China, and the Republic of Georgia and Slovenia.
-The Hannah Storm Foundation also funds the Hannah Storm Journalism Internship at Notre Dame, Storm’s alma mater, empowering the next generation to pursue their dreams in journalism and broadcasting.
+Also, in 2008, Storm founded the Hannah Storm Foundation, which funds surgeries for children suffering from debilitating vascular birthmarks.
+The Hannah Storm Foundation has funded surgeries for children from the United States, China, the Republic of Georgia, Slovenia, India, and South Africa.
+The Hannah Storm Foundation has also helped institute new insurance codes and funds the Hannah Storm Journalism Internship at Notre Dame.

-Storm graduated the University of Notre Dame in 1983, where she received degrees in communications and political science.
+Storm graduated from the University of Notre Dame in 1983, where she received degrees in communications and political science.
+Storm also holds an honorary Doctorate degree from the University of Portland for Public Service.
 She currently resides in Connecticut with her husband, Dan Hicks, and their three daughters.